juananpe/segurtasuna/README.md

 # Dockerized pentesterlab for SQLi

 ## How to use
+* Clone the repo:
+``git clone https://github.com/juananpe/segurtasuna.git && cd segurtasuna``
-Clone the repo.
-Open a new terminal and run:
+* Open a new terminal and run:
 ``docker-compose up``

 If you want to stop the container, open a new terminal and run: